How you can protect your myGov account

 2. Change your username settings to sign in with your myGov username, not your email address or mobile number.

-3. Go to your account settings to check your connected devices and disconnect any you don’t recognise.
+3. Go to your account settings to check your registered passkeys, or connected devices.
+Disconnect any devices or passkeys you don’t recognise.

 4. Check your linked services for changes or incorrect information, such as bank details.
 Contact that service if you see suspicious activity.